 - Easy to reuse components

-- Loosely coupled architecture: MWM makes your application architecture as loosely coupled.
+- Loosely coupled architecture: MVVM makes your application architecture as loosely coupled.

 - You can write unit test cases for both the viewmodel and Model layer without the need to reference the View’.